Azure/modern-web-app-pattern-dotnet/guide/plan-the-implementation.md

 ### Database

 [Azure SQL Database](https://learn.microsoft.com/azure/azure-sql/azure-sql-iaas-vs-paas-what-is-overview?view=azuresql) is a general-purpose relational database and managed service in that supports relational and spatial data, JSON, spatial, and XML.
-The web app used SQL Server on-premises, and the team wants to use the existing database schema, stored procedures, and functions.
-Several SQL products are available on Azure, but the web app uses Azure SQL Database because it meets the following requirements:
+The web app uses Azure SQL Database because it meets the following requirements:

 - **Reliability.** The general-purpose tier provides a high SLA and multi-region redundancy.
 It can support a high user load.
 - **Reduced management overhead.** It provides a managed SQL database instance.